datamapio/posmo_documentation/README.md

 ### 1. Usage
 #### Android Manifest and Gradle Instructions

-Add this code snippet to your root build.gradle file (not the same as your module build.gradle file):
+Add this code snippet to your **root build.gradle** file.
+Note: This is not the same as your module build.gradle file.
 ```
 allprojects {
     repositories {